mongodb-developer/AtlasForms/README.md

   - ~~New User~~
   - ~~Reset Password~~
   - ~~Import~~
+  - ~~Forms App~~

+- Add an optional authorization for signup
+  - In ours if you have mongodb.com address then you get superuser
+  - Although we don't want others to implement that.
+- Fix Bugs noted above
+- create function  to auto generate *all* picklists for a source.
+  - Hook into import??
+Or provide button to run somewhere?
+- Add an authorizarion hook *per document* on read

+- Find a wat to Lint the JS for
+  - use await not then
+  - non ES6 style?
+  - camel case
+  - use of global vars
-  - Forms App
+  - unchecked returns
+  - All Strings in a consts class, inc errors and fieldnames client and server.

 - Generate demo setup - full set of picklists, bootstrap functions?
 - Error Handling review, Refactor, lint,tidy code
-- All Strings in a consts class, inc errors and fieldnames
--

 *** V1 at this point for reInvent ***